- 1. What’s the best way to learn more about Thayer?

 5th, 6th, 7th, and 9th grades are our biggest entry years.

 - 45 students in the 9th grade

-We sometimes add a few 8th, 10th, and 11th grade students, depending on annual enrollment.
+We add a few 8th, 10th, and 11th grade students, depending on annual enrollment.
 We do not accept new students into the 12th grade.